JohnMahglass/Mindustry-Archipelago-Randomizer/ap-doc/SetupGuides.md

 ## Installation procedures
 ### Windows
-1. Download the latest release.
+1. Go to the latest release.[https://github.com/JohnMahglass/Mindustry-Archipelago-Randomizer/releases]
+2. Download the "Win_Mindustry_*.zip" file.
+(Replace the * symbol with the version)
-2. Extract the downloaded files in a directory.
+3. Extract the downloaded files **in its own** directory.
-3. Run "Mindustry-Archipelago.exe"
+3. Run `Mindustry-Archipelago.exe`
+4. Go to Settings -> Archipelago and enter your game information to connect.
+(Or use the chat's client commands)
+5. Have fun.

 ### Linux
-1. Download the .jar file from the latest release.
+1. (Go to the latest release.[https://github.com/JohnMahglass/Mindustry-Archipelago-Randomizer/releases]
+2. Download the "Linux_Mindustry_*.zip" file.
+(Replace the * symbol with the version)
+3. Extract the downloaded files **in its own** directory.
-2. Make sure you have Java JRE installed.
-You can install the Java 17 JRE using the terminal:
+2. Make sure you have Java JDK installed.
+You can install the Java 17 JDK using the terminal:\
-Ubuntu -> "sudo apt install openjdk-17-jre"
+   Ubuntu => `sudo apt install openjdk-17-jre`
-Arch based -> "sudo pacman -S jdk17-openjdk"
+   Arch => `sudo pacman -S jdk17-openjdk`
-4. Open the terminal
+3. Open the terminal
-5. Make sure you are in the directory containing 'Mindustry-Archipelago.jar' (The file you downloaded from the release page.)
+4. Make sure you are in the directory containing `Mindustry-Archipelago.jar` (One of the files you downloaded from the release page.)
-6. Type "java -jar Mindustry-Archipelago.jar" in the terminal.
+5. Run the game by typing `java -jar Mindustry-Archipelago-v*.jar` in the terminal.
+(Replace the * symbol with the version)
+6. Go to Settings -> Archipelago and enter your game information to connect.
+(Or use the chat's client commands)
+7. Have fun.

 ## Connecting
 There is 2 way to connect to an Archipelago multiworld once you are in Mindustry game menu, the interface method and the command method.
 If you are playing a multiworld that requires a password you will be required to use the interface method.